 We have developed individual policy briefings for each campaign ask, which provide more detailed information as to why now is the time to implement them all within Welsh drug policy.

-All policy briefings can be downloaded by visiting https://barod.cymru/blueprint or by scanning the QR code.
+All policy briefings can be downloaded by visiting https://barod.cymru/blueprint.

 ENDNOTES